estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Euroopa	3	nmod
+1	LOC	Marsi	3	nmod

-2	OTHER	suurtel	3	amod
+2	OTHER	suured	3	amod

-3	OTHER	rokifestivalidel	0	root
+3	OTHER	tolmutormid	0	root

 has_ner: True